Samsung/tizen-docs/docs/application/native/guides/machine-learning/machine-learning-training.md

     ml_single_open (&single, "model_file.ini", in_info, out_info, ML_NNFW_TYPE_NNTR_INF, ML_NNFW_HW_ANY);
   ```

-You can use the trained model with with pipeline API as follows:
+You can use the trained model with pipeline API as follows:

   ```c
     ml_pipeline_h pipe;